z Search

 6 - Slide the 1EV aluminum Jack Extender over the jack screw shaft and over the o-ring (if o-ring used).
 This Bottle Jack and Jack Extender assembly is ready for use.

 7 - Slide the Bottle Jack assembly under the Rivian and position it so the tip of the Jack Extender aligns with the Jack Puck hole inside the Rivian jack point exposed in step 3.
 If the Bottle Jack assembly sits flat under the Rivian and lines up directly under the Rivian jack point, proceed to step 8.
-If the Bottle Jack assembly is too tall to set flat under the Rivian due to an extremely flat tire or air suspension which is not raising entirely, you can use the onboard Rivian air compressor to fill the tire with air (and raise the Rivian) or you can cycle the air suspension by toggling 'off-road' mode off and on again.
+If the Bottle Jack assembly is too tall to sit flat under the Rivian due to an extremely flat tire or air suspension which is not raising entirely, you can use the onboard Rivian air compressor to fill the tire with air (and raise the Rivian) or you can cycle the suspension by toggling between 'High' and 'Highest' ride height (turn off Tire Change mode to cycle suspension).

 8 - Once the Bottle Jack assembly is sitting flat and positioned under the Rivian jack point, tighten the Bottle Jack valve screw at the base of the jack.
 Use the handle with t-slot end to tighten the valve screw by twisting the screw clockwise, tightly.